 No Wake Zone

-We worked the South Carolina Dept of Natural Resources to provide signage for the No Wake Zone near the Little River Waterfront.
+In 2018, the chamber worked with the South Carolina Dept. of Natural Resources and the state legislature to enact a No Wake Zone along the Little River Waterfront.
 Signs are at the Big M dock facing south bound waterway traffic and at CrabCatchers facing northbound waterway traffic.

 The Little River Chamber of Commerce advocates for business in our community.
 The Board of Directors passed a resolution on May 14, 2014 endorsing the enforcement of current codes, laws and ordinances protecting legitimate business organizations from illegal vendors and establishments to save jobs, revenues and for economic survival.